kl408/kl408/README.md

 ### Hi! 🌱

 I'm Kristy (she/her)!
-I'm a product designer with a background in computer science, graduating from Hunter College in Spring '22.
+I'm a product designer with a background in computer science and a 2022 Hunter College graduate.
 Asides from product design I also do web development, video game design, and volunteer for educational and professional development programs.

 📍 Based in New York, NY

-🎨 Product Design Intern @ Shopify
+🎨 Designed at Vivian, Shopify, and Grand Studio

 💛 Traditional and digital artist and skincare enthusiast